Status: In Progress

 Radon monitoring kits will be deployed for 3 months over the winter months, which is when radon levels are expected to be the highest.
 Results will be analyzed to identify potentially high hazard areas and to model radon levels in workplaces across Ontario.
 The data will also be used to produce radon maps.
 Workplaces with elevated levels will be provided with free educational materials and connected with remediation and mitigation informational resources.

 This research will help fill crucial gaps in knowledge by generating new data on radon exposures and identifying regions in Ontario where levels of radon are elevated in the workplace.
 The results from the study can be used to identify groups of workers who may be at increased risk of lung cancer due to radon exposure, and to target prevention efforts in regions with the greatest potential for improvements in occupational health and safety.
 The research project will also increase radon awareness and health and safety knowledge among workers.
 The study’s findings may be further used by governments and health professionals to help prioritize radon outreach and education efforts, and to encourage workplace testing and remediation where necessary.

 Due to the COVID-19 travel restrictions, door to door workplace recruitment in all municipalities is currently suspended.
-We hope to continue recruitment once it is safe to do so.
+We will begin remote recruitment in November 2021.